 It looked different than the last time he was here when Ellison shared this secret.
-The imposing hoop etched into the mountainside now glowed in runic symbols, and there were signs of smeared blood around the outer rim.
-The middle had crumbled to the ground, revealing a small chasm inside where water trickled down over another sealed door.
+The imposing hoop etched into the mountainside now glowed in runic symbols of the primordial language of the Divine Fates, and there were signs of smeared blood around the outer rim.
+The middle had crumbled to the ground, revealing a small chasm inside where water trickled down over another seal of arching runes.

 Reks took one look at the man, and he knew.
-The High Emperor of Orlaith, Geraios Lucil laid lifelessly.
+Death had not come swiftly for the High Emperor of Orlaith, Geraios Lucil.
 The emperor’s once-blue eyes were now absorbed in the same demonic black splayed across his entire body.

 A fresh swell of rage flooded him like a storm’s tide.
-Reks couldn’t move, couldn’t tear his eyes off his emperor; the man he thought he’d be able to call family in the near future.
+Reks couldn’t move, couldn’t tear his eyes off his emperor.
+Ellison’s father.

 Hatred lashed through him, body trembling.
 Even his Guide burned with conviction.

 “Honestly, I expected the Moon’s Fangs to figure it out sooner.” she mused.
 “But you were so slow that you couldn’t even be here to help those you were sworn to protect.
 What a failure you must feel like.”
-Despite her thick accent, her skill of languages was impressive.
-But the silky purr of her voice had a lethal bite at the end of each sentence.
+Despite her thick accent, her skill of language was impressive.
+But the silky purr of her voice had a lethal bite at the end of each sentence, like sharpened claws.